-86 James Beck and Craig Blomberg note that some primarily American egalitarians have proposed "hermeneutical oddities" in an effort to show that these verses are not restrictive.
+88 James Beck and Craig Blomberg note that some primarily American egalitarians have proposed "hermeneutical oddities" in an effort to show that these verses are not restrictive.
 Egalitarians in the British Commonwealth tend however "to argue that these texts did imply rather widespread prohibitions on women's leadership in the first-century world, but they were due to specific circumstances within that world that largely no longer obtain today" ("Reflections on Egalitarian Essays," 164).

-87 The choice is more complicated than Keener suggests, because a command can be local and temporary even if we cannot demonstrate the situation that prompted the command, and a command can be universal even if it was prompted by a local situation.
+89 Craig Keener, "Women in Ministry," in Two Views on Women in Ministry (ed.
+James Beck and Craig Blomberg; Zondervan, 2001), 53.
+The choice is more complicated than Keener suggests, because a command can be local and temporary even if we cannot demonstrate the situation that prompted the command, and a command can be universal even if it was prompted by a local situation.
 For example, Paul says that men should pray without anger or disputing (1 Tim.
 2:8).
 This admonition seems universally appropriate, yet prompted by some situation that we have no specifics on.